Frijol/climate-change/GLOSSARY.md

 impure oil-rich gunk that can be extracted from shale to make shale oil

 ## Kirchhoff's Laws
 Two equalities describing current and voltage in lumped models of electrical circuits.
 (1) Node rule (KCL): Conservation of electric charge.
 The sum of current flowing into a node is equal to the sum of current flowing out of that node.
-(2) Loop rule (KVL): The sum of directional electric voltage around a closed loop is zero.
+(2) Loop rule (KVL): The sum of directional electric voltage around a closed loop is zero– or, the sum of voltage drops must be equal to the sum of the applied EMF.
 [Wiki](https://en.wikipedia.org/wiki/Kirchhoff%27s_circuit_laws)

 ## kWh
 kilowatt hour, the product of the power transmitted in kilowatts and the time in hours